OXID-eSales/twig-theme/README.md

 # Twig theme
-Templates based on the twig engine
+Theme based on the twig engine

 ## Requirements